Thomas-Loudis/gsynth/README.md

 ## GravSynth: Software for gravity field functionals and Earth tides effects

-GravSynth is a software for computing gravity field functionals (gravity anomalies, geoid heights) and Earth tides effects considering solid Earth tides and Ocean tides.
-GravSynth has been developed by Thomas since 2013 and includes two main modules:
-- GRAVsynth: Spherical harmonic synthesis of gravity field models for computing gravity anomalies and geoid heights
+GravSynth is a software for gravity field functionals and Earth tides effects considering solid Earth tides and Ocean tides.
+It applies spherical harmonic synthesis of gravity models for computing gravity anomalies and geoid heights.
+GRAVsynth was created by Thomas in 2013 and released as open source in 2022.
+It is being used in gravity data analysis and tides modelling.
-- GRAVtide: Solid Earth and Ocean Tides effects modelling

-The software is being used in gravity data analysis and tides modelling.
+The study project was supported by the Hellenic Military Geographical Service (HMGS) for applications in data analysis of terrestrial gravity, heights and tides gauges stations of the HMGS network.

 #